vfmd/vfmd-spec/specification.md

 [**reference-resolution block**]: #reference-resolution-block

-The [block-element line sequence] for a reference-resolution block shall have a single [line].
+The [block-element line sequence] for a reference-resolution block shall have either a single [line] or two [lines].

 The reference-resolution block does not result in any output by itself.
 It is used to resolve the URLs of reference-style links and images in the rest of the document.

+In case the [block-element line sequence] contains a single [line], that [line] is called the _link-definition-line_.

+In case the [block-element line sequence] contains two [lines], the second [line] is appended to the first [line] to produce the _link-definition-line_.

+The _link-definition-line_ shall not contain any [line break] characters.

-The single [line] in the [block-element line sequence] shall match one of the following regular expression patterns:
+The _link-definition-line_ shall match one of the following regular expression patterns:

  1. Just the URL:
     `/^ *\[([^\\\[\]]|\\.)*\] *: *([^ <>]+|<[^<>]*>) *$/`